-5 Tips to Plan a Diet-Friendly Backyard PicnicArticle posted in: Diet & Nutrition
+5 Tips to Plan a Healthy Backyard PicnicArticle posted in: Diet & Nutrition

-Celebrate summer with a fun backyard cookout!
-Keep things healthy and diet-friendly with this simple guide that’s packed with tips for grilling, cooking side dishes, playing fun games and whipping up Nutrisystem-approved drinks.
-Here are five fun ways to enjoy a backyard picnic and still lose weight:
+Celebrate the end of summer with a fun backyard cookout!
+Keep things healthy this Labor Day weekend with this simple guide that’s packed with tips for grilling, cooking side dishes, playing fun games and whipping up Nutrisystem-approved drinks.
+Here are five fun ways to enjoy a backyard picnic and still lose weight.

 1. Load some veggies on that grill.

 Even veggie haters find grilled vegetables to be irresistible.
 That’s probably because this particular cooking method brings out their inherent sweetness.
 Slice up some onions, zucchini, eggplant, carrots and even cabbage “steaks,” then grill them up as a healthy side.

 To keep your meal diet-friendly, load up half of your plate with veggies.
 Trending now: the carrot “hot dog.”
 Cook whole carrots on the grill and serve them on a whole wheat frankfurter bun with all the fixings.